 The Company is exposed to interest rate risk on the variable rate of interest earned on bank deposits.
 The interest rate risk on bank deposits is insignificant as the deposits are short term.
-The Company is not exposed to interest rate risk in respect of its amount due to shareholder as it is non-interest bearing.
+The Company is not exposed to interest rate risk in respect to amounts due to shareholder and convertible debenture as both are non-interest bearing.